-You may have heard recently about somebody somewhere drafting Buffalo Bills backup quarterback Matt Barkley in something.
+You may have heard Monday about somebody somewhere drafting Buffalo Bills backup quarterback Matt Barkley in something.

 I don't know the details on the somebody or the somewhere, and I presume whoever he or she is was allowed to trade in the Bills' Barkley for Saquon, of the New York Giants.
 The something, however, I can speak to.

 It's the famed "Scott Fish Bowl", season 10 (or #SFBX).
 I'm in it.

 Scott Fish lives in Minnesota and has been playing fantasy football since 1992.
 He built Fantasy Cares (fantasycares.net), whose mission is to raise money for charity -- particularly buying toys for kids around the holidays.
 The SFBX is a "pro-am" league with 120 divisions of 12, or 1,440 teams.
 There is no entry fee and it's invitation only.
 Prizes exist through donations, and likewise players are encouraged to donate.
 (One way to do so is to buy T-shirts from Rotowear.com; I've bought two each of the last two years and they're great.)

 I'd had Scott on our WGR show once two years ago.
 I was caught off guard last spring when he messaged me to ask if I'd applied for his league.
 I hadn't but after hearing from him I quickly did so, and I was invited.
 My team went a respectable 9-3 before losing in a playoff.